imagineLife/big-site/content/js/fp/constructor-protos.md

 order: 3
 ---

-# Prototypical Inheritance with Constructors
+# Prototypal Inheritance with Constructors
 ## The "new" keyword and Constructor Functions
 [`new`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new) is a reserved keyword in javascript.
 The `new` keyword allows for creating instances of the "thing" that is being made "new".